-Spondylolisthesis is a condition of the spine in which one of the vertebrae slips forward or backward and onto the bone underneath.
-In severe cases if left without proper treatment, permanent spine deformity and stenosis can occur, which can lead to permanent damage and chronic pain.
+Spondylolisthesis is a condition of the spine which results from one of the vertebrae slipping forward or backward and onto the bone underneath.
+In severe cases, without proper treatment, permanent spine deformity and stenosis can occur, which can lead to permanent damage and chronic pain.

-Less commonly, spondylolisthesis is caused by a condition present at birth.
-People who play sports such as football, gymnastics or those who engage in heavy weight lifting can be more susceptible to spondylolisthesis because of the strain and stress these activities can have on the lower back during extension.
+Additionally, people who play sports such as football, gymnastics or those who engage in heavy weight-lifting can be more susceptible to spondylolisthesis because of the strain and stress these activities can have on the lower back during extension.

 Lower back pain, particularly after exercise or activity, is the most commonly reported symptom of spondylolisthesis.
 Other common symptoms include:

-For those with Grades I and II spondylolisthesis, treatment usually involves rest followed by a physical therapy regimen to strengthen the back muscles.
+For those patients diagnosed with Grades I and II spondylolisthesis, treatment usually involves rest followed by a physical therapy regimen to strengthen the back muscles.
 Non-steroidal anti-inflammatory drugs (NSAIDs) may help relieve pain, and low doses of prescription medications may help some patients whose pain interferes with daily activities.
 Wearing a back brace may also be recommended.